-- Problem-solving facilitated by adults and completion of a reflective "ROCKS Report" and apology and restitution; May involve meetings with parents and loss or restriction of privileges - A "ROCKS Report" engages the student in a problem resolution process that may include re-teaching, problem solving, consequences, and restorative justice.
-Restorative Justice creates conditions for the person to fix the mistake and feel good about doing so. - Level 3: Severe violations of the Code of Conduct that significantly impact the safety/well-being of self or others; repeated significant disruptions to the learning environment (e.g., bullying, violent behaviour/physical or verbal aggression, physical fights, coercion, extortion, racist or sexist taunts, discrimination, repeated disrespect toward staff members, major theft or significant property damage, significant or sudden escalations in worrisome behaviour) - Response as in Level 2 with parent meeting/communication; School and district staff become involved to providing support; Often will include restricted or loss of privileges for significant amount of time or suspension (suspension in accordance with Section 26 and 85(2) of the BC School Act and NVSD School Policy #606)
+Level 3: Severe violations of the Code of Conduct that significantly impact the safety/well-being of self or others Examples: Repeated significant disruptions to the learning environment (e.g., bullying, violent behaviour/ physical or verbal aggression, physical fights, coercion, extortion, racist or sexist taunts, discrimination of any kind, repeated disrespect toward staff members, major theft or significant property damage, significant or sudden escalations in worrisome behaviour)

-Note: School administrators have the duty of notifying parents, other district staff, and outside agencies, etc., depending on the seriousness of a given case.
+• Action: Student completes an INCIDENT RREPORT and parents will be contacted.
+A restorative justice action plan is put in place.
+School and district staff may become involved to provide support.
+School administration may be obligated to contact outside agencies etc., depending on the seriousness of the given situation - this may entail restricted or loss of privileges or suspension.
+School suspensions are in accordance with Section 26 and 85 (2) of the BC School Act and NVSD School Policy #606.
+Note: School administrators have the duty of notifying parents, other district staff, and outside agencies, etc., depending on the seriousness of a given